Why It Works

 This time, I'm going with the classic combination of garlic, rosemary, lemon zest, and some shallots, which bring their milder allium sweetness to the mix.

-I cook it down in olive oil, adding a pinch of red pepper flakes for heat, and a few minced anchovy filets (another classic lamb pairing).
-And don't worry, those filets won't taste fishy in the final roast.
+I cook it down in olive oil, adding a pinch of red pepper flakes for heat, and a few minced anchovy fillets (another classic lamb pairing).
+And don't worry, those fillets won't taste fishy in the final roast.
 All they do is boost the meatiness of the lamb by providing a concentrated source of glutamic and inosinic acids, two proteins that trigger our sensation of savoriness.